Samarth1302/FootZone/README.md

 **FootZone**

-**Welcome to FootZone - your ultimate destination for everything football/soccer!
+**Welcome to FootZone - your ultimate destination for everything football!
 FootZone is a dynamic web platform that brings you the latest news, fixtures, standings, and user engagement features from the world of football.**

 **Features**